Volt is a way of giving you more control over your payments to Flick, which can make your budgeting easier. Think of it as a payment smoother.

-The way to do this is to add how much you want to put in to your Regular Payment for one week, and then change it back.
+The way to do this is to add how much you want to put in to your minimum payment, and then change it back.

-So if your Regular Payment is $30 and you want to add $100, then make your Regular Payment $130 for one week (before Sunday) and then change it back after the payment is taken on Thursday (but before Sunday).
+So if your minimum payment is $30 and you want to add $100, then make your minimum payment $130 for one week (before Sunday) and then change it back after the payment is taken on Thursday (but before Sunday).

 What do I do if I want to use my Volt up?

-If you want to run your Volt down quickly, then set your Volt Trigger to $0 and we'll take the full amount of your next bill out of your Volt.
+If you want to run your Volt down quickly, then set your "When to use Volt" amount to $0 and we'll take the full amount of your next bill out of your Volt.

 Remember though, having a Volt gives you a stash to take the edge off the occasional high bill, so if you deliberately run it down, you won't have that option anymore.

-Will I ever pay more than my Regular Payment?
+Will I ever pay more than my minimum payment?

 Possibly, it depends how you set your Volt up.
 Remember, you have all the control!

-If your bill is lower than your regular payment
+If your bill is lower than your minimum payment

 Then the difference between your bill and your payment goes into your Volt

-If your bill is higher than your regular payment, but less than your Volt trigger
+If your bill is higher than your minimum payment, but less than your "When to use Volt" amount

 Then we deduct the total bill from your bank account/credit card.

-If your bill is higher than your Volt trigger
+If your bill is higher than your "When to use Volt" amount

-Then the amount up to your Volt trigger will be deducted from your bank account/credit card, and the amount above your Volt trigger will come out of your Volt.
+Then the amount up to your "When to use Volt" amount will be deducted from your bank account/credit card, and the amount above your "When to use Volt" amount will come out of your Volt.

-If your bill is higher than your Volt trigger but there isn’t enough in your Volt to cover it
+If your bill is higher than your "When to use Volt" amount but there isn’t enough in your Volt to cover it

-Then the amount up to your Volt trigger will be deducted from your bank account/credit card, your Volt will be emptied, and any outstanding balance will be deducted from your bank account/credit card.
+Then the amount up to your "When to use Volt" amount will be deducted from your bank account/credit card, your Volt will be emptied, and any outstanding balance will be deducted from your bank account/credit card.

-When your Volt is paused, you’ll go back to paying the same amount as your weekly bill every Thursday.
+When your Volt is paused, you’ll go back to paying the same amount as your bill on Thursday.

-If your weekly bill is more than your Volt trigger, the amount above your trigger will come from your Volt until your credit is used up.
+If your bill is more than your "When to use Volt" amount, the amount above it will come from your Volt until your credit is used up.

-When you reactivate your Volt, your regular payments will start again on the Thursday of the following week.
+When you reactivate your Volt, your minimum payment will start again on the next Thursday cycle.

-Remember you can always reduce the amount of your Regular Payments if you find you're paying too much or need to reduce your weekly outgoings.
+Remember you can always reduce the amount of your minimum payment if you find you're paying too much or need to reduce your outgoings.

 Is there a limit to how much I can have in my Volt?

 You can have up to $500 in your Volt.
-If you reach this threshold, we'll automatically stop your contributions and let you know.
+If you reach this threshold, we'll automatically stop your contributions.